 RDR vs machine learning?

-Despite all the data out there and plethora of machine learning techniques, RDR have their place.
+Despite all the data out there and a plethora of machine learning techniques, RDR has their place.
 Firstly, machine learning cannot work without sufficient data.
-In some scenarios you cannot wait to capture enough examples before needing a working system.
+In some scenarios, you cannot wait to capture enough examples before needing a working system.
 RDR is fantastic way to incrementally acquire knowledge as data trickles in.
 You don’t need to go through the often time consuming and expensive process of collecting data up-front when you could ask a human to guide and train the system along the way.

 Secondly, RDR and machine learning are complimentary.
 The principle of evidence for knowledge is consistent to both techniques.
 Algorithms like InductRDR and Minimum Description Length RDR are good examples of constructing rules (and exceptions) automatically from data.
 The advantage of using RDR’s structure and validated revision strategy is that both machines and humans can add/revise the knowledge as needed.

 During my PhD, I developed ProcessRDR to help computer vision experts quickly build image analysis and segmentation systems.
 I had used it to build image processing application to segment lungs in high resolution computed tomography scans of the chest.
 Multiple ProcessRDRs captured knowledge about which algorithm to apply to the image, what parameters to select for that algorithm or classify structures in the image as lung vs not-lung.
 The simple workflow and the validated revisions meant that even though the expert may be partially guessing on the right parameter values, with each successive revision the expert can get to the right parameters very quickly.